DevOluwapelumi/Tic-Tac-Toe-Game/README.md

 I created this game with HTML, CSS, and JAVASCRIPT...

 A Tic-Tac-Toe game is a classic two-player strategy game played on a 3x3 grid.
-The objective of the game is to be the first player to form a horizontal, vertical, or diagonal line of three of their own symbols, which are typical "X" and "O".
+The objective of the game is to be the first player to form a horizontal, vertical, or diagonal line of three of their symbols, which are typically "X" and "O".
 Here's a description of how the game is played:

 Game Setup: